Learn About Mental Health

 Self-harm

 People go to great lengths to protect themselves from pain and injury.
-But some people hurt themselves on purpose to help them deal with bad feelings or thoughts.
+Some people hurt themselves on purpose to help them deal with bad feelings or thoughts.
 This is called self-harm.
-People who self-harm don’t do it to end their life—instead, self-harm may be the best way they know to survive.
+People who self-harm do not do it to end their life—instead, self-harm may be the best way they know to survive.

 Social Anxiety Disorder

-Amal is a young man in his 20s.
+Amal is a young man in his twenties.
 When he was a child, everyone thought he was very shy.
-Now that he’s in university, he’s having a hard time fitting in.
+Now that he is in university, he is having a tough time fitting in.
 He rarely joins class discussions, and he avoids talking to his classmates.
 He lives in constant fear of doing or saying the wrong thing.
 He thinks that other people will judge him or laugh at him.
 When he does talk to others, he feels shaky and nauseous.
 Amal has always been a good student, but his grades are starting to slip.
-His teachers notice that he doesn’t asks questions or participate—in fact, he’s been missing more and more classes as the school year goes on.
+His teachers notice that he does not asks questions or participate—in fact, he has been missing more classes as the school year goes on.

 Youth and Self-Injury

-People cope with difficult thoughts, feelings, or situations in different ways.
-Some people cope by injuring themselves on purpose and it may be the only way for them to feel better.
-Self-injury may seem frightening, but its important to look beyond the injuries and see what’s really going on.
+People cope with difficult thoughts, feelings, or situations in diverse ways.
+Sometimes, people cope by injuring themselves on purpose and it may be the only way for them to feel better.
+Self-injury may seem frightening, but its important to look beyond the injuries and see what is really going on.
 What is self-injury?
-Self-injury means that someone hurts themself on purpose but doesn’t intend to end their life.
+Self-injury means that someone hurts themself on purpose but does not intend to end their life.
 Common acts of self-injury include cutting skin, burning skin, hitting yourself to the point of injury, and preventing wounds from healing.
-Self-injury itself isn’t a mental illness, but may be a sign that someone needs care and support.
+Self-injury itself is not a mental illness, but may be a sign that someone needs care and support.
 In some cases, self-injury can be a sign of a mental health problem.
-People self-injure for many different reasons.
+People self-injure for many varied reasons.